Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 All our internal turmoil, anger, anxieties, fears, etc., come from the threat of losing something we believe we must have to experience a sense of significance, importance, meaning, value, and love, etc.

 The more we see and experience God as the source of our worth - i.e., our glory - the less internal turmoil we have.
-Instead, we have peace that is beyond understanding - i.e., peace that makes no sense in light of our circumstances or struggles.
+Instead, we have peace that is beyond understanding - i.e., peace that makes no sense in light of hard circumstances or struggles.

 "I have said these things to you, that in me you may have peace.
 In the world, you will have tribulation.
 But take heart; I have overcome the world.” - Jesus - John 16:33